 Typically, the start height is determined when a plant exceeds its average growth height, at which point it begins to lose palatability and nutritional value.
 End height recommendations vary by species, but it is essential to remove livestock before plants are grazed too short.
 Grazing below the crown or root zone can severely damage plants, particularly during drought or dry periods, and significantly extend recovery time.
 As such, forage height should be a priority consideration in prescribed grazing plans.
 It directly influences plant health, regrowth capacity, and forage quality.
-A general rule of thumb is that taller (often older) plants tend to be lower in nutritional quality than shorter, actively growing plants (see Table 2 below for commonly measured plant characteristics for each plant type and some selected species).
+A general rule of thumb is that taller (often older) plants tend to be lower in nutritional quality than shorter, actively growing plants (see Table 3 below for commonly measured plant characteristics for each plant type and some selected species).

-Table 2.
-Commonly measured plant characteristics
+Table 3.
+Commonly Measured Plant Characteristics by Plant Type